alienarena/alienarena/docs/README.txt

 The source code of Alien Arena is Free Software.
 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 It is only permissible to distrubute the game data(models, maps, textures, sound, etc) as a whole, and with the intention of being used with Alien Arena.
 It is not permissible to distribute individual portions or items of the game data without express consent from COR Entertainment.

+'rcon' and 'svstat' ruby scripts are Copyright (C) 2007 Tony Jackson and Licensed under the GNU Lesser General Public License

+The Debian packaging is (C) 2007, Andres Mejia <mcitadel@gmail.com> and is licensed under the GPL, see `/usr/share/common-licenses/GPL'.

 Under no circumstances ALIEN ARENA 2007 as a whole be sold or used for profit, without express consent from COR Entertainment.
 ALIEN ARENA 2007 may be included in free compilation CD's and similar packages without consent, provided it adheres to the above restrictions.